 Heroin abuse is a lethal and widespread epidemic.
-If you or a loved one is struggling with an addiction to heroin, read on to learn more about:
+If you or a loved one is struggling with an addiction to heroin, seek help from a heroin addiction treatment center in Hanover, PA and read on to learn more about:

 It’s scary to think someone you love could be struggling with heroin abuse.
 It’s a deadly drug that’s taken far too many lives.
 Some heroin users are skilled at hiding their drug use, but many symptoms of heroin abuse may still be apparent.

 If you’re concerned a loved one might be using heroin, look for these warning signs and symptoms of heroin addiction:

 - Alertness followed by extreme drowsiness or nodding off

 - Constricted (small) pupils

 - Changes in eating habits